ravaioli/solarpunk-mandala/docs/core-model/01-ontology-analytic-idealism.md

 #### The Materialist Bind in Modelling Lived Reality

-The materialist model excels at describing *objective processes* but struggles fundamentally with *subjective experience*—the very field of values, meaning, ethics, and qualitative life that **Solarpunk** and this mandala aim to cultivate.
+The materialist model excels at describing *objective processes* but struggles fundamentally with *subjective experience*—the very field of values, meaning, ethics, and qualitative life that **SolarPunk** and this mandala aim to cultivate.
 This leads to paradoxes:

 1.  **The Hard Problem of Consciousness:** In a purely physical universe, *why* should complex information processing (like in a brain) feel like anything at all?
 Why isn't it just "dark inside"?
 Materialism has no explanatory bridge from objective matter to subjective experience.
 It is forced to either deny the reality of experience (**illusionism**) or treat it as an inexplicable emergent property.
 2.  **The Problem of Values and Meaning:** If consciousness is a secondary illusion, then so are values, purpose, and meaning.
 They become evolutionary quirks or social constructs with no fundamental grounding.
 This makes it philosophically difficult to argue for an *intrinsic* value in sustainability, beauty, or community—they become preferences, not truths.
-A solarpunk future needs a sturdier foundation for its values.
+A SolarPunk future needs a sturdier foundation for its values.
 3.  **The Observer Problem:** Quantum mechanics and the philosophy of science highlight that the observer cannot be cleanly removed from the system.
 A model of reality that treats consciousness as a latecomer ghost in the machine has a hard time accounting for its own epistemic foundation—*who* is the scientist, the modeler, the GitHub user reading this?

 #### Analytic Idealism as a Coherent Foundation